-Pediatric physicians and dentists note that teeth tend to come in pairs every two months at first, with the final sets of teeth coming in about every four months.
-As a result, a teething time on will often look something like this:
+Pediatric physicians and dentists note that baby teeth tend to come in pairs every two months at first, with the final sets of teeth coming in about every four months.
+As a result, your baby’s incisors, or front teeth, will erupt in stages:

-How Long Will Teething Last?
+How Long Does Teething Last?

 - Irritability: Babies don’t necessarily understand why they are experiencing pain or discomfort and may become irritable or clingy.